 The tension force is the force that is transmitted through a string, rope, cable or wire when it is pulled tight by forces acting from opposite ends.
 The tension force is directed along the length of the wire and pulls equally on the objects on the opposite ends of the wire. –Physics Classroom

-Imagine American politics.
-Not just the official representatives, but all the voices contributing viewpoints: From right wing 1% super-PACs down to organic coops.
+Please imagine the totality of American politics as groups of people.
+Not just the official representatives, but all the voices contributing viewpoints from right-wing 1% super-PACs down to organic coop vegan hippies.
 Now assign all those people to one of two categories: Conservative or Progressive.
-Imagine the sum total of conservative opinion vs the sum total of progressive opinion.
+Imagine the sum total of conservative opinion vs the sum total of progressive opinion as a tug of war.
 As they struggle against each other imagine the area between them vibrating with the force of their resistance.

 That area is expressing the Tension Force of their opposition to each other.
 It describes the range of political reality for this community, in this time and place.
-The issues of the day are all in this area: Immigration, economic policy, male/female roles, war, etc. Now, imagine some quick snapshots of other countries contending against each other in the same way.
+The entire spectrum of opinion on the issues of the day are all in this area: Immigration, economic policy, male/female roles, war, etc. Now, imagine some quick snapshots of progressive and conservative forces in other countries contending against each other in the same way.
 Picture Sweden, Mexico, Russia, and Saudi Arabia.
-Each has their version of these opposing forces.
-The area of tension force (TF) contains the questions that are being struggled over and the possible policies that might result.
-Economic equality and justice TF in Sweden and Mexico are wildly different.
-Sexual politics TF in America and Saudi Arabia also have a stark contrast.
+Each has their version of the spectrum of these opposing forces.
+Open societies have a broader spectrum than closed societies but every country has its own.
+The area of tension force (TF) contains the questions being struggled over and the possible policies that might result.
+Economic justice TF in Sweden and Mexico are wildly different.
+Sexual politics TF in America and Saudi Arabia also starkly contrast.
 TF = the local reality that is up for discussion.
-Progressive and conservative are the internal states of the ones pulling the rope.
-In all these cultures the issues are radically different but those pulling the rope are the same.
+Progressive and Conservative are the internal states of the ones pulling the rope.
+Across these cultures, the range of viewpoints radically differ but the nature and motivation of those pulling the rope are the same throughout the human world.